-- Assess the market potential for renewable electricity generation resources to meet needs in the electricity sector, including large-scale renewables (solar, land-based wind, hydropower, and offshore wind) and distributed generation; - Evaluate progress towards meeting New York's renewable energy targets and zero emission goals set for the electricity sector, building upon the 2024 Draft Clean Energy Standard Biennial Review; - Discuss opportunities, challenges, uncertainties, and the State's role in initiatives to promote deployment of large-scale renewables; - Discuss opportunities, challenges, uncertainties, and the State's role in initiatives to promote deployment of distributed generation; - Examine the role of policy, regulation, and finance as well as research and development in encouraging deployment and investment in large-scale renewable resources and distributed generation; and - Balance the development of large-scale renewable energy and distributed generation with preservation of open space, agricultural land, and other siting considerations.
+- Assess the market potential for renewable electricity generation resources to meet needs in the electricity sector, including large-scale renewables (solar, land-based wind, hydropower, and offshore wind) and distributed generation; - Evaluate progress towards meeting New York's renewable energy targets and zero emission goals set for the electricity sector, building upon the 2024 Draft Clean Energy Standard Biennial Review; - Discuss opportunities, challenges, uncertainties, and the State's role in initiatives to promote deployment of large-scale renewables; - Discuss opportunities, challenges, uncertainties, and the State's role in initiatives to promote deployment of distributed generation;

+- Examine the role of policy, regulation, and finance as well as research and development in encouraging deployment and investment in large-scale renewable resources and distributed generation; and - Balance the development of large-scale renewable energy and distributed generation with preservation of open space, agricultural land, and other siting considerations.

 The analysis supporting the Plan will provide the foundation for an assessment of current policies and programs as well as the consideration of additional actions to further the State's climate and energy goals and requirements.
-Among the issues that the State Energy Planning Board will take under consideration are: clean energy siting, land use, and community acceptance; permitting processes including the implementation of New York's Renewable Action Through Project Interconnection and Deployment (RAPID) Act; grid interconnection standards and capacity; transmission and distribution upgrades to accommodate renewable and distributed energy resources; incentives and financing to encourage deployment; additional strategies to meet New York's Clean Energy Standard; encouragement of community choice aggregation programs with strong consumer protections; rate design and compensation for renewable resources, including value-based compensation; and system and customer data access.
+Among the issues that the State Energy Planning Board will take under consideration are: clean energy siting, land use, and community acceptance; permitting processes including the implementation of New York's Renewable Action Through Project Interconnection and Deployment (RAPID) Act; grid interconnection process, standards, and capacity; transmission and distribution upgrades to accommodate renewable and distributed energy resources; incentives and financing to encourage deployment; additional strategies to meet New York's Clean Energy Standard; encouragement of community choice aggregation programs with strong consumer protections; rate design and compensation for renewable resources, including value-based compensation; and system and customer data access.
+The Board further will consider the availability and effectiveness of federal incentives and federal, state, and local coordination on clean energy projects.